 The program was designed in partnership with the Housing Network of Rhode Island.
 Students are expected to satisfy the requirements of an internship with the Housing Network or an affiliated community development organization.
 This requirement may be satisfied through the documentation of community development employment experience or through learning experiences acquired by placement.

 Required courses (5 courses)

-and three (3) Electives chosen by the student and his/her Academic Liaison, from the areas of leadership and non-profit management; housing, planning and development skills; and community economic and social development.
+Three (3) Electives chosen by the student based on the certificate sub-specialty.
+From the areas of leadership and non-profit management; housing, planning and development skills; and community economic and social development.

 CD 220 – Elements and Issues in Community Development

 Overview of the concepts, theories, and applications in the field of community development.
 This is the foundation course for the Community Development program, but it is appropriate for all students interested in a comprehensive look at the elements required to understand what makes for successful communities, from housing to education, to social services and infrastructure.
 (3 credits) Fall, Summer

 CD 351 – Sustainable Economic and Community Development

 Explores key subject areas related to sustainable economic development, including business creation and retention, microenterprises, co-ops, job creation, asset development, sector analysis, the connection between economic development and social health.
 Examines the role that community development professionals can and should play in ensuring that economic development occurs in a sustainable manner.
 (3 credits)